LeastAuthority/destiny/README.md

 Key security features:

 - **Identity-less**: no need to disclose identity information (such as name, email address or phone number) to be able to transfer files.
-- **End-to-end encryption**: files are encrypted-at-rest and only the sender and recipient can decrypt them.
+- **End-to-end encryption**: files are end-to-end encrypted and only the sender and recipient can read them.
+- **Peer-to-peer** file sharing: Destiny attempts to make a direct network connection to the other party.
+If both parties are on the same local network they should connect without any traffic leaving that network, for example.
+When this isn’t possible (e.g. if neither party has a public IP address) then our relay server is used (however, that server sees only encrypted packets).
+- **Full-strength keys**: although our codes are short and human-memorable, they are part of an online “Password Authenticated Key Exchange” (PAKE) which only allows a single guess – and yields a 256-bit full-strength symmetric key.

 Based on the [wormhole-william](https://github.com/LeastAuthority/wormhole-william)